open-craft/edx-platform/docs/decisions/0013-library-reference-content-block.rst

 Context
 =======
 Currently, the courses are being stored in the Modulestore and the libraries are stored in both Modulestore and the Blockstore.
-We want the library content to be stored in the Blockstore.
+All the library content be stored in Blockstore.
-We want to have a content reuse mechanism that allows authors to incorporate content (XBlocks) from content libraries into their courses without making a copy of it; in other words, we want a referencing mechanism for library content.
+There has to be a content reuse mechanism that allows authors to incorporate content (XBlocks) from content libraries into their courses without making a copy of it; in other words, there should be a referencing mechanism for library content.

-We are currently building out the functionality of libraries v2, and trying to migrate all usage of content libraries onto Blockstore.
+There is work goin on in  building out the functionality of libraries v2, and trying to migrate all usage of content libraries onto Blockstore.
-The benefits of using the Blockstore backed v2 libraries are:
+The benefits of using the blockstore-backed v2 content libraries are:

 #.
-Blockstore is much more flexible than modulestore and can store anything that can be represented as a file - unlike modulestore, which only stores courses built of XBlocks.
+Blockstore can store anything that can be represented as a file - unlike modulestore, which only stores courses built of XBlocks.
 Also, the Blockstore is being moved into the edx-platform.
-#. simpler to maintain than modulestore
+#.
+Blockstore is simpler to maintain.
-#. increases re-usability of the content
+#.
+Blockstore increases re-usability of the content.

 Terminology Used
 ^^^^^^^^^^^^^^^^